Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-independent-modules.md

 Add the following lines to **`eslint.config.mjs`**.

 > [!NOTE]
 >  The examples in the documentation refer to ESLint's new config system.
-If you're interested in examples for the old ESLint config, you can find them in the [**playground**](https://github.com/Igorkowalski94/eslint-plugin-project-structure-playground) for eslint-plugin-project-structure.
+If you're interested in examples for the old ESLint config, you can find them in the [**playground**](https://github.com/Igorkowalski94/eslint-plugin-project-structure-playground) for eslint-plugin-project-structure rules.

 ```mjs
 // @ts-check